jasonjson/jasonjson.github.io/_posts/2015-10-21-subarray-sum-ii.markdown

 ---
 layout: post
-title: Subarray Sum II
+title: 139 - Subarray Sum II
 date: 2015-10-21 02:18:11.000000000 -04:00
 tags:
-- Leetcode
+- Lintcode
 categories:
 - Array
 author: Jason
 ---
-<p><strong><em>Given an integer array, find a subarray where the sum of numbers is between two given interval.
-Your code should return the number of possible answer.</em></strong></p>
+**Given an integer array, find a subarray where the sum of numbers is between two given interval.
+Your code should return the number of possible answer.**

 ``` java